BOJ's Kuroda says FX should reflect fundamentals

 "I don't want to comment on currency levels or the speed of currency moves.
 It's important for currencies to reflect economic fundamentals and desirable that currencies move in a stable manner," Kuroda said.

-"Central banks are pursuing policy for price stability," he added, shrugging off the view the BOJ's massive stimulus program was aimed at directly weakening the yen.
+"Central banks are pursuing policy for price stability," he added, shrugging off the view the BOJ's massive stimulus programme was aimed at directly weakening the yen.

 Kuroda said he briefed Abe on the global economy and discussions at last week's Group of Seven (G7) meeting of finance ministers and central bank governors.